linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 You can only get a WidgetRef to a fully valid widget; you can't get a WidgetRef in the middle of a set of passes.

-Right now WidgetRef is mostly be created during unit tests: RenderRoot can give you a WidgetRef to either the root or an arbitrary widget whose id you know, which you can use to get information on the state of the widget tree.
+Right now WidgetRef is mostly created during unit tests: RenderRoot can give you a WidgetRef to either the root or an arbitrary widget whose id you know, which you can use to get information on the state of the widget tree.

 A WidgetRef can give you a Widget's layout, whether it's hovered/focused/disabled, etc, and can create WidgetRefs of the widget's children.